Heet010/LLMChatbot/README.md

-# Task 1: Local Chatbot with LLM Inference Using Ollama
+# Local Chatbot with LLM Inference Using Ollama

 ## Overview
 This project implements a local chatbot system using LLM inference on a personal laptop (CPU).
 It integrates Ollama LLM (Llama 3) for chatbot responses and provides a feature to find similar parts based on a description.
 To search similar parts please use **"similar parts"** key word in prompt and add partial or full desctription of the part.
 The system is designed to be used entirely locally, without relying on cloud-based services.